YuriDevTeam/MilkyWay3-Public/README.md

 For example, you can play a game and have other apps open at the same time, or even control (tap) other apps at the same time.

+### Usage
+Windowing your app: In AppSwitcher, long tap on the target app

+Close window: Tap the red button

+Minimise window: Tap the yellow button

+Maximise window: Tap the green button

+Move window: Hold and move the top bar

+Resize window: hold the grey button on the right end of the top bar to resize (double tap to lock/unlock aspect ratio)

 ### Support
 This tweak works on all versions and devices from iOS 13 to iOS 14.